MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How parameters are estimated</b> </summary>literature; data-driven</details>

-<details><summary> <b>Details on parameters estimation</b> </summary>1) LSE for suceptible to exposed rate and recovery rate; 2) empirical estimates otherwise from literature; 3) control reproduction number estimated using the next generation matrix approach; 4) accumulated medical resource proportional to the integrate of compartment D</details>
+<details><summary> <b>Details on parameters estimation</b> </summary>1) LSE for suceptible to exposed rate and recovery rate; 2) empirical estimates otherwise from literature; 3) R0 when intervention estimated using the next generation matrix approach; 4) accumulated medical resource proportional to the integrate of compartment D</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>1) data based parameter estimation; 2) strict lockdown scenarios with different durations; 3) data-driven estimation of R0 per region and the global dynamic wrt time; 4) supplementary analysis of the meteorogical impact; 5) supplementary prediction if vaccine</details>